smerchek/scottsmerchek.com/_posts/2015-08-03-taking-the-d-out-of-crud.md

 To fix this in Postgres, we can use a [partial index](https://devcenter.heroku.com/articles/postgresql-indexes#partial-indexes) that only applies the unique constraint to the rows where `removed_on IS NULL`.

-So, we update our schema as follows, removing the inline `UNIQUE` and addind the partial index:
+So, we update our schema as follows, removing the inline `UNIQUE` and adding the partial index:

 ```sql
 CREATE TABLE customer (